Cricket-Shocked Australia mourns cricketing great 'Warnie' | Sports-Games

 "The friend did CPR on him and called an ambulance," Chatchawin Nakmusik, an officer with the Bo Put police, told Reuters by phone.
 "An emergency response unit then arrived and did another CPR for 10-20 minutes.
 Then an ambulance from the Thai International Hospital arrived and took him there.
 They did CPR for five minutes, and then he died."

-Tributes to Warne continued to flood social media with the great and the good of cricket joined by fans of the sport such as rock stars Mick Jagger, Elton John and Ed Sheeran.
-"Shane was the kindest heart, and always went above and beyond to make people feel welcome and special.
-Such a gentleman," Sheeran wrote in an Instagram post.

-Australia's men and women's teams will wear black armbands in Warne's honour when they play matches in Islamabad and Hamilton, New Zealand respectively later on Saturday.
-Rated by the esteemed Wisden Cricketers' Almanack as one of the five greatest players of the 20th century, Warne was one of the game's prominent crowd-pullers whose craft as well as his lifestyle often made headlines.
+Australia's men and women's teams will wear black armbands in Warne's honour when they play matches in Pakistan and New Zealand respectively on Saturday.
+Warne was rated as one of the five greatest players of the 20th century by Wisden Cricketers' Almanack but his hard-living often made tabloid headlines as well.
+The wily spinner frequently courted controversy and served a 12-month suspension after testing positive for banned diuretics in 2003.

 "Of course he was controversial, but also put cricket on the map for a lot of people," Sydney resident Eddie Piazza told Reuters.
 "So he did a couple of crazy things, but what a legend and we should remember him for the good things."